North East Hospitality Firm Launches Cuban Bar and Restaurant

 One of the region’s largest independent hospitality operators has confirmed opening plans for its new Cuban-inspired bar and restaurant in Newcastle city centre.

-The Vaulkhard Group’s new venture, Castro’s, will host the best Latin-inspired food, drink, and cocktails from Wednesday 21st July at its location on Hood Street, formerly the Beeronomy site, which the group purchased from Newcastle Building Society.
+The Vaulkhard Group’s new venture, Castro’s, will host the best Latin-inspired food, drink, and cocktails at its location on Hood Street, formerly the Beeronomy site, which the group purchased from Newcastle Building Society.

 Over the last two months, Harry Vaulkhard and the Vaulkhard Leisure team have been creating what they believe to be Newcastle’s first authentic independent Cuban Bar.